Unite Inter-Faith Children via Education and Water

-Students in the region are overcoming extreme poverty and communal violence through integrated literacy, livelihood skills, and health support.
+The AAI "One School -- One Family" program assists up to 30,000 children in elementary schools in Mindanao and Visayas regions, where storms are most destructive.
+We are overcoming extreme poverty and communal violence through integrated literacy, livelihood skills, and health support.
 We have created a social media network for Muslim and Christian educators and children to share their new skills, hopes, and dreams.
-Mothers and fathers of pupils assist teachers to cook daily meals.
-We provide thousands of books and school supplies in addition to garden tools, packs of seeds and clean water systems.
+Mothers and grandmothers of pupils assist teachers in gardening and cooking daily meals.
+AAI teams provide thousands of donated books, school supplies, garden tools, and clean water systems to help sustain this network of schools to make a difference.

 Unite Inter-Faith Children via Education and Water